In December of 2005, after just having discovered Doctor Who, I was watching the show’s behind-the-scenes spin-off show, Doctor Who Confidential.

 The first Dalek Tribute

-The series 3 episodes Daleks in Manhattan and Evolution of the Daleks from 2007 are set to I Just Wanna Live by Good Charlotte.
+And finally, Daleks In Manhattan and Evolution Of The Daleks from series 3 in 2007.
+These episodes are set to I Just Wanna Live by Good Charlotte.

 Dalek Tribute 2